Akio Toyoda: Toyota global recalls and Congressional Statement

 In the wake of massive global recalls ballooning to 8.5 million vehicles, Toyoda was invited to testify before the U.S. Congress on 17 February 2010, which he accepted.
 A week later, he issued a prepared statement to the Congress.
 He focused on three key issues: Toyota's basic philosophy regarding quality control, the cause of the recalls, and "how we will manage quality control going forward".
 On 24 February 2010, accompanied by president and COO of Toyota Motor North America, Yoshimi Inaba, Toyoda testified before the House of Representatives' Oversight and Government Reform Committee.
 As the scion of a family known for their contributions to automated manufacturing, Toyoda was personally affected by the quality control crises.
 In his comments he is quoted as being "deeply sorry" and highlighted the relations between Toyota vehicles in the United States and Americans for fifty years.

-Future direction of Toyota
+Direction of Toyota

-At a press event held on December 14, 2021, where Toyota unveiled multiple concept cars with battery electric drivetrains, Toyoda was asked how he felt about BEVs, given the company's prior emphasis on emissions reduction and elimination through hybrid and hydrogen vehicles.
-Toyoda responded both as chair and master driver: "Of course I supported BEVs in terms of business, but the question was whether I was supporting them as driver Morizo. ...
-I think we are now at a point where we can develop safer and faster vehicles with more fun-to-drive aspects.
-I look forward to developing such BEVs as well moving forward."
+At a press event held on 14 December 2021, Toyota unveiled multiple concept cars with battery electric drivetrains, a sign of faith in the future of the technology.
+In a later interview, he said "“People are finally seeing reality."
+The New York Times assessed his bet on hybrid vehicles is how the company achieved its 2023 profit of 4.9 trillion yen—the highest in the company's history.
+Also in 2023, Toyoda stepped down from his role as CEO to become chairman.

+In November 2025, Toyoda was seen at the Fuji Speedway wearing a Make America Great Again hat and a shirt with the pictures of Donald Trump and JD Vance.